Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 As an Amazon Associate I earn from qualifying purchases.

-Because plantar fasciitis usually does not get you during some dramatic big moment.
+Because plantar fasciitis usually does not ambush you during one dramatic heroic moment.
 It gets you during the medium boring moments when your shoes quietly stop doing their job.

-1) Why Sneakers Matter So Much for Plantar Fasciitis
+1) Why Everyday Sneakers Matter So Much for Plantar Fasciitis

 Lisa’s note: “I tried minimalist sneakers once.
 I loved the cool factor.
 My heel did not.”